Wireless Leiden: History

 The network can be used at homes, schools and public buildings (like libraries).
-In many places in Leiden it is advisable to use an external antenna.
+In many places in Leiden, it is advisable to use an external antenna.
 In the city center, however, on most places a laptop antenna is enough to access the network.

 Wireless Leiden has been called one of the most advanced community Wi-Fi networks in the world.

 Wireless Leiden was published as a case study of a Wi-Fi based community network in 2010.

-Stefan Verhaegh of the University of Twente analysed the "Wireless Leiden" case in his 2010 PhD thesis.
+Stefan Verhaegh of the University of Twente analyzed the "Wireless Leiden" case in his 2010 PhD thesis.

+In February 2022, it was announced that the Wi-Fi network would be phased out due to diminished usage and cost of maintaining the network.